JEE Counselling Logo

 What is the difference between JEE Main and JEE Advanced?

-JEE Main is conducted by NTA for admission to NITs, IIITs, GFTIs, and serves as qualifying exam for JEE Advanced.
-JEE Advanced is conducted by IITs specifically for admission to 23 IITs.
-Only top 2.5 lakh candidates from JEE Main qualify for JEE Advanced.
-While JEE Main has two sessions (January and April), JEE Advanced is conducted only once a year.
-IITs require JEE Advanced rank, while NITs, IIITs accept JEE Main rank.
+JEE Main is conducted by NTA for admission to NITs, IIITs, and GFTIs, and serves as the qualifying exam for JEE Advanced.
+JEE Advanced is conducted by IITs exclusively for admission to 23 IITs.
+Only the top 2,50,182 JEE Main qualifiers can appear for JEE Advanced.
+JEE Advanced has a higher difficulty level and different question formats including multiple-correct and integer-type questions.

-How to prepare for JEE Main 2026 effectively?
+How many students appeared for JEE Main 2026?

 Related Resources